A client portal allows lawyers to securely share information online with their clients. This includes documents, messages, invoices, and much more.

 Key takeaways on client portals

-As the business of law moves towards being a buyer’s market, the importance of good client service will only grow.
+As the business of law moves towards being a buyer’s market, and the market demands more client-centered services, the importance of good client service will only grow.

 More importantly, communicating with clients securely isn’t a bonus—it’s your responsibility.
 When you use a client portal, you’ll know your communications have been encrypted in compliance with ethics rules.